avatao-content/challenge-toolbox/docs/structure.md

 - **README.md** [optional]: Any additional information that you would like to tell about the challenge.
 If the original challenge is licensed this should be the extended README.md of that challenge.
 - **CHANGELOG** [optional]: If you modified an existing licensed challenge, please summarize what your changes were.
  - **metadata**: A directory for challenge description, summary and writeup in markdown format.
 You can use the online markdown editor [dillinger.io](http://dillinger.io) to format your text properly.
     - **description.md**: Challenge description in markdown format limited to **30000** characters.
 It is important to use maximally H4 section names (####) so as to fit into the current frontend style.
-In the `skel` directory you can find an [example](https://github.com/avatao/challenge-engine/blob/master/skeleton/metadata/description.md).
+In the `skeleton` directory you can find an [example](https://github.com/avatao/challenge-engine/blob/master/skeleton/metadata/description.md).
     - **summary.md**: Short, Twitter-style description of the challenge limited to **200** characters.
 This is used for teasers and previews.
     - **writeup.md**: It describes how to solve the challenge.
 Detailed information can be read under the **Writeup guide** section of this guide.
 A nice writeup example can be found [here](https://github.com/avatao/challenge-engine/blob/master/skeleton/metadata/writeup.md).